technomancy/lein-licenses/README.md

 Please note that this is just a heuristic and can result in inaccurate readings.

+This project is not under active development; if you wish to make a contribution please email me and I can move this repository to a new host to make further changes.

 ## Installation

 If you are using Leiningen 2.7.0+, put